anatoliykmetyuk/anatoliykmetyuk.github.io_/src/posts/2018-08-18-effect-extensions.md

 ```

 ## Entire Pattern
-The entire pattern defines the following two components:
+The Effect Extensions pattern defines the following two components:

 1. An Effect Type we are going to use throughout the entire application.
 2. Effect Extensions, defined as rich wrappers.